 - small erasers or toys

-What kind of speech activities and goals can you work on?
+What kind of eggciting speech therapy activities and goals can you accomplish?

-Here are some ideas of thing that I have done with these eggciting eggs.
+Here are some ideas of things that I have done with these eggciting speech therapy eggs.

-- Working on 2-4 word repetitive phrases.
-“I open the egg”, “I pick this one”, “Pick the pink egg”,” I close the egg”, etc.
+- I have tried Working on 2-4 word repetitive phrases.
+“I open the egg,” “I pick this one,” “Pick the pink egg,” I close the egg,” etc.

-- Categorization: I have gotten a little eggcited and I actually have a few sets of eggs.
+- Categorization: I have gotten a little eggcited, and I have a few sets of eggs.

-- Another set I have is vehicles.
+- Another set of eggs I have is vehicles.
 We talk about whether the vehicle goes in the sky, water, or on land.
-For my little ones, we practice making sounds with our vehicles.
+And for my little ones, we practice making sounds with our vehicles.

-- Animals, animals, and more animals!
-I could probably have a few sets of animals.
-In my current animal set, I have a few animals that are pets, live in the ocean, and/or live on a farm.
-We work on labeling the animals and putting them in groups.
-For my minimally verbal and young ones, we make animals sounds.
+- I have an egg set that has Animals, animals, and more animals!
+I could probably have a few groups of animals.
+There are a few pets in my current animal set.
+I also have animals that live in the ocean, and/or live on a farm in this set.
+With this set, we work on labeling the animals and putting them in groups.
+And for my minimally verbal and young ones, we make animals sounds.

-- Multisyllabic word set.
-Perfect for working on multisyllabic words and length of utterance.
+- There is also a Multisyllabic word set in my collection.
+This set is perfect for working on multisyllabic words and length of utterance.

 - When a child opens the egg, we practice labeling, describing, categorization, and function.
-This can easily be altered according to the level of the student.
+You can easily alter the activity according to the level of the student.